Types of quantum field thories

 The “hole argument” or “hole paradox”, which was put forward in (Einstein-Grossmann), is the observation that given a pseudo-Riemannian metric on some spacetime – hence a field configuration of gravity, and given a point and a diffeomorphism , in general the value of around is entirely unrelated to the value of the pullback? metric at .

-This was regarded as a source of puzzlement for a while – a “paradox” – because if one thinks that the point in is absolutely fixed (the locus of an “observer” in spacetime) and that two metrics related by a diffeomorphism as above are equivalent field configuration, it would seem that the field of gravity “at ” is undetermined and underterminable.
-For a while this reasoning was regarded as an obstactle to the idea of general covariance and indeed in (Einstein-Grossmann) the notion of general covariance was still rejected in view of this.
+This was regarded as a source of puzzlement for a while – a “paradox” – because if one thinks that the point in is absolutely fixed (the locus of an “observer” in spacetime) and that two metrics related by a diffeomorphism as above are equivalent field configurations, it would seem that the field of gravity “at ” is undetermined and undeterminable.
+For a while this reasoning was regarded as an obstacle to the idea of general covariance and indeed in (Einstein-Grossmann) the notion of general covariance was still rejected in view of this.

 The original argument was formulated more in detail along the following lines.

 Assume that there are two points such that the curvature vanishes in a neighborhood of and does not vanish near .
 This means in terms of the differential geometry describing the situation that the pseudo-Riemannian metric on is Ricci flat? when restricted to and flat when restricted to a neighborhood of .

 Given these assumptions, there is a diffeomorphism (an isomorphism in Diff) reducing to the identity outside of , with .
 Let be the pullback of along .
 Since the field equations of general relativity are covariant (respect isomorphisms in the category of pseudo-Riemannian manifolds), both and are solutions to the field equations.
 So one observer will say that there is no gravitation at the spacetime point , while another will say there is.